cvonwilczur/intro-to-cs/python-basics/python-basics.md

   print('z is least')

 These are examples of control flow.
 These programs run in constant time, as the maximum time to run the program depends only on the length of the program.

+### Strings

+Strings are a sequence of letters, special characters, spaces and digits.
+They are all enclosed within double or single quotes.

+We can concatenate strings, for example:

+name = "eric"

+greet = "hi" + " " + name

+We can also ask for the length of a string:

+len("eric")

+We can also index elements at a specific space, such as:

+"eric"[2]

+We can also slice items out using the same notation:

+"eric"[2:3]

+### IDEs

+It's often painful to just type things into a shell.
+It's preferable to use a text editor or integrated development environment.

+### While Loops and For Loops

+n = 0
+while n < 5:
+  print(n)
+  n = n + 1

+for n in range(5):
+  print(n)

+## Iteration

+- the concept of iteration lets us extend branching algorithms to be able to write programs of arbitrary complexity

+### Guess and Check methods

+ - one example of an algorithm. we come up with a way of systematically making guesses and checking if they are correct.